 - For Multi-Material upgrade version 1 (NOT the latest one): M900 K200 for all materials

-These values are preset in our Slic3r PE.
-The K value is set in custom gcode section in the Filament Settings tab, NOT under the printer specific custom gcode.
-PrusaControl uses the same K values but will not allow users to edit.
+These values are preset in our PrusaSlicer.
+The K value is set in the custom gcode section in the Filament Settings tab, NOT under the printer specific custom gcode.